tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_parameters.md

 ### Documenting complex request body parameters

-Documenting JSON data (both in request body parameters and responses) is actually one of the trickier parts of API documentation.
+Documenting JSON data (both in request body parameters and responses) is one of the trickier parts of API documentation.
 Documenting a JSON object is easy if the object is simple, with just a few key-value pairs at the same level.
 But if you have a JSON object with multiple objects inside objects, numerous levels of nesting, and lengthy conditional data, it can be tricky.
-And if the JSON object spans more than 100 lines, or 1,000, you'll need to carefully think about how you present the information.
+And if the JSON object spans more than 100 lines, or 1,000, you'll need to think carefully about how you present the information.

 Tables work all right for documenting JSON, but in a table, it can be hard to distinguish between top-level and sub-level items.
 The object that contains an object that also contains an object, and another object, etc., can be confusing to represent.